 Before you visit the website, make sure to read through Publication 3676-B so you can learn more about the services that VITA offers.
 Also, check out what to bring with you so that you can collect all of the documents you’ll need to apply.

-As COVID-19 spreads, you may feel especially daunted at the prospect of filing your taxes.
 If you have any concerns, don’t hesitate to reach out to a qualified tax professional.
 They’ll be able to help you make sense of the process, make sure you are receiving all applicable deductions, and get you on the right path moving forward.